(This post contains affiliate links. Read my full disclosure.)

 Another great feature is the scheduler, which is sensitive to time zones and customer activity patterns.
 Overall, a nice tool for those who have a more limited social media presence.

 Pricing: for monthly billing, plans start at $39.

 Later began as a killer Instagram management tool, but now has evolved into helping you manage Facebook, Pinterest, and Twitter, in addition to Instagram.

 Small business owners who are just starting out, as well as solopreneurs who have a tight profit margin, should consider Later.
 This powerful application provides you the ability to link to promotional pages from your social media posts, as well as assign appropriate hashtags to your content at a reasonable price to get started.

-Like most other social media management tools listed here, Later lets you schedule posts and gives you access to the analytics information you need to help formulate strategy over time.
+Like most other social media management tools listed here, Later’s notable features let you schedule posts and give you access to the analytics information you need to help formulate strategy over time.
 However, there’s another feature not available with some other programs: aesthetics training for their members.
-The owners of Later aren’t just throwing you out there to try and succeed, they’re actively helping you improve your skills.
+The owners of Later aren’t just throwing you out there to try and succeed; they’re actively helping you improve your skills.

 Pricing: limited-feature free plan available, premium options start at $7.50 per month.